Bonnor-Ebert Mass

 ).

-(Right) The relation between mass () and the central density () is plotted,
+(Right) The relation between mass (

 under the condition of constant external pressure.